 - Angular Cheilitis: If your dry patches tend to form at the corners of the mouth, it could be this form of lip eczema, which can be caused by a yeast infection from saliva buildup.

 - Irritant Contact Cheilitis: This form of lip eczema occurs as a direct result of irritation from lip products, the weather, or even picking at or over-exfoliating your lips.

 - Allergic Contact Cheilitis: Unlike Irritant Contact Cheilitis, which is caused by irritation from a product (most commonly from its fragrance or overuse of the product), Allergic Contact Cheilitis is caused by an actual allergy to an ingredient in a product.
 This includes any product that comes into direct contact with your mouth area, including makeup, toothpaste, or even drinks.

-- Common Dryness: If all of your skin is excessively dry (not just on your lips), you likely have a dry skin type, which subsequently means you're genetically predisposed to have dry lips as well.
+- Common Dryness: If all of your skin is excessively dry (not just on your lips), you likely have a dry skin type.

 Causes & Irritants